tardisx/discord-auto-upload/README.md

 # Automatically upload screenshots from your computer into a discord channel

-This program automaticall uploads new screenshots that appear in a folder on your computer to Discord and posts them in a channel:
+This program automatically uploads new screenshots that appear in a folder on your computer to Discord and posts them in a channel:

 ![Screenshot](http://i.imgur.com/QPS9V6f.jpg)